 For the most part, natural hair falls under the dry hair category.
 It can further dry out when cleansed.
 It is, therefore, important to remedy this loss of moisture with the help of a hydrating shampoo.

 Try to find a product with low or no sulfate content as it is the least likely to damage your hair.

 5. Moisturizing Conditioner

 While water can hydrate your dry strands, the main job of shampoo is to clean your hair and scalp.
 Conditioner, on the other hand, is made for the sole purpose of boosting the moisture content in your hair.

-For a deep condition, opt for a natural product that is rich in moisturizing ingredients such as aloe vera, coconut oil and honey.
+For a deep condition, opt for a natural product that is rich in moisturizing ingredients such as aloe vera, coconut oil, and honey.

 6. Deep Conditioning Mask

 While deep conditioning is not something that you need to do every week, it is important that you introduce it to your curls at least once every two weeks.
 This is especially true if you have colored your natural hair.

 Besides the ingredients mentioned above, we recommend picking products that include shea butter and olive oil as they are quite nourishing and can definitely boost the moisture in your hair

 7. Leave-In Conditioner